ARCO-Lab/WELLWebsite/README.md

-rate limiting api, bugs, caching fixes. have hooks already ready to go on index page. add pictures of each station on info pop up
-*CHECK BEST PRACTISES AND SECURITY FOR ALL COMPONENTS*
+rate limiting api, bugs, caching fixes. have hooks already ready to go on index page. add pictures of each station on info pop up multi sensor ai analysis that only compares sensor to sensor data *CHECK BEST PRACTISES AND SECURITY FOR ALL COMPONENTS*

 logger graph: